IDREsandbox/vsim/docs/serialization.md

         - big namespaces
         - if (notnull)
         - construction of parents has to happen after constructing children
-    - file size < 2GB, this leads to a bit of hacking shenanigans
+    - file size < 2GB, this leads to a bit of hacking
     - extra build step.
 The cmake and .vcxproj shenanigans are already written
     - extra installation steps, have to install package, have to setup flatc and path
 - bonuses, but these probably aren't a big deal